 - Social and educational events organized by the Honors Student Board

 A cumulative grade point average of 3.5 or above is the pre-requisite for admission into the Program.
 Students wanting to be a member of the Engineering Honors Program also need to have completed one semester as a full time student and have at least 48 credits remaining before graduation.
-Students are encouraged to work closely with their honors advisers to help them develop their educational statements and programs of study.
+Students are encouraged to work closely with their honors advisors to help them develop their educational statements and programs of study.
 Interested students are encouraged to apply as early as is possible to get the maximum benefits.

 Incoming students are not excluded, however, as the Freshman Honors Program provides new college students with many opportunities not available to the general freshman population, including unique fall orientation seminars led by upper-class honors students.
 The University Honors Program directs this Freshman Honors Program.